ChristofSeiler/braincog_manuscript/README.md

 R markdown to analysis and figures in:

 ```
-Multi-Table Differential Correlation Analysis of Neuroanatomical and Cognitive Interactions in Turner Syndrome
+Multi-Table Differential Correlation Analysis of
+Neuroanatomical and Cognitive Interactions in Turner Syndrome
 C. Seiler, T. Green, D. Hong, L. Chromik, L. Huffman, S. Holmes, and A.L.
 Reiss
-Neuroinformatics
+To appear in Neuroinformatics
 ```